UMAprotocol/UMIPs/UMIPs/umip-31.md

 # Security considerations

+The forked code has been officially audited by a third party company (Halborn), whit whom we are working on security across our whole project.
+The security audit can be seen [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/blob/dev/docs/security-audits/jarvis-perpetualpoolparty-halborn-audit.pdf)
+Two low impact issues were found by the auditors and will be addressed as soon as possible.

-One of the most important considerations is that the forked code is still not audited.
-The UMA's team has reviewed it, we have done an internal audit and our trusted security partners are auditing it.
-To mitigate risks, we have opted for a very soft and capped launch (only 20k usd worth of asset will be able to be minted as well as having the `emergencyShutdown` functionality enabled.
+However the protocol itself (Synthereum) hasn't been audited yet, so there is still the chance of issues arrising.To mitigate all risks, we have opted for a very soft and capped launch (only 20k usd worth of asset will be able to be minted as well as having the `emergencyShutdown` functionality enabled.

 Currently there is no economical incentive for liquidating undercapitalized positions (positions where the CR drops below 100%).
 Although, Forex pairs are not very volatile and rarely move by more than 10% a year, and we have set liquidation at 120% so it is quite unlikely to experience this situation.